 For many brands, Black Friday represents a short-term spike in sales and new customers.
 It’s a valuable opportunity to boost revenue – a particularly relevant consideration given the challenges of this year – but offers little lasting impact.

 But this doesn’t have to be the case.
 With the right approach, Black Friday represents the chance to acquire loyal customers who deliver long-term revenue to your brand.

 Engaging with customers in the right way is key to driving these sustainable results.
 The shoppers you acquire during Black Friday will have different needs and desires to the rest of your customer base.
 Your interactions with them should reflect this.

 Many brands will be tempted to continue offering discounts into December to avoid a post-Black Friday slump, but brands that resist this temptation will prosper long-term.
 Continuously discounting beyond Black Friday undermines your event and sets the expectation that customers rarely have to pay full-price – damaging your reputation for both new and existing customers.
 The run-up to Christmas also presents a strong opportunity for you to recover profit margins damaged by the pandemic by returning to full-price, ideally with new items that keep shoppers engaged.

 Your Black Friday discounts may have drawn shoppers in, but making them feel special will keep them coming back.
-Consider inviting new customers to your VIP programme, giving them early access to new products, or encouraging user-generated content.
+Consider inviting new customers to your VIP programme, giving them early access to new products, or encouraging them to share your products on Instagram or TikTok.
 Share relevant content that educates and excites, such as tips on making the most of their Black Friday purchase or complementary products.
 Look beyond pushing the next purchase to build brand affinity.

 And, of course, measure how your tactics impact customer behaviour and revenue.
 Use segmentation and A/B testing to learn more about your customers and what most effectively drives desired actions at points throughout their journey and lifecycle.